The retina proteome

 Gene expression shared between retina and other tissues

-In order to illustrate the relation of retina to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types (Figure 3).
+To illustrate the relation of retina to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types (Figure 3).

 Proteins analyzed in retina

 The retina is a multilayered neural tissue that comprises the innermost layer of the eye, called the inner photosensitive layer.
-Similarly to other parts of the central nervous system, it originates from the neuroepithelium, an outpocketing of the diencephalon.
-In retina, light is converted into nerve signals that are transported to the visual centers in the brain by the optical nerve.
+Similar to other parts of the central nervous system, it originates from the neuroepithelium, an outpocketing of the diencephalon.
+In the retina, light is converted into nerve signals that are transported to the visual centers in the brain by the optical nerve.
 As light enters the eye through the pupil and becomes refracted by the lens, it reaches the retina where it is absorbed.
-Photosensitive neuronal cells called photoreceptor cells transduce the light into nerve signals that are then transmitted to different types of interneurons that modulate the nerve signaling before it is collected in the optical nerve.
+Photosensitive neuronal cells called photoreceptor cells transduce the light into nerve signals (this process is also known as phototransduction), which are then transmitted to different types of interneurons that modulate the nerve signaling before it is collected in the optical nerve.

 There are two types of photoreceptor cells: rods and cones.
-Rod photoreceptors cells register presence of light and allow vision during low light conditions while cones register red, green and blue colors and allow color vision.
-A layer of pigmented cells provide nutrients and protection against UV-radiation to the photoreceptor cells.
-Four types of interneurons modulate nerve signaling by inhibiting and/or activating the cells they interact with.
+Rod photoreceptors cells register the presence of light and allow vision during low light conditions while cones register red, green and blue colors and allow color vision.
+A layer of pigment epithelial cells provides nutrients, protection against UV radiation, and molecules essential for phototransduction to the photoreceptor cells.
+Four types of interneurons modulate nerve signaling by inhibiting and/or activating the cells they interact with, all located in the inner nuclear layer.
 Horizontal cells connect only to synapses of the photoreceptor cells, while bipolar cells transmit signals between photoreceptor cells and ganglion cells.
 Amacrine cells modulate signals coming from bipolar cells to ganglion cells.
 Ganglion cells are the last cells to receive and regulate molecular signals from the photoreceptor cells before nerve signals are collected in the optical nerve.
 They interact both with bipolar and amacrine cells.
-Müller glia, as the name suggest are glial cells.
+Muller glia cells, as the name suggests are glial cells.
 They maintain the structural integrity of the retina by stretching across all layers as well as buffer potassium and neurotransmitters.

 Relevant links and publications